Why is this coronavirus so serious?

 Isolate from others in your home, and wear a mask at home and when going out.
 Do a home covid test if available and call the clinic that you normally go to or call our Covid nurse line at 381-7009.
 Use the phone menu options to speak with a nurse regarding your symptoms and your risk factors.
 The nurse will advise you on what to do.

 Call first before walking into the clinic.
 After clinic hours you can call physicians exchange at 524-2575 to speak to a medical provider.
 If your symptoms are severe with difficulty breathing or if you are getting weak or dehydrated, call 911 or go to the nearest ER.

 Do not use public transportation or ride-sharing apps like Lyft or uber unless you have no other options.
 If you do not have private transportation or if you are unable to safely travel, call 911 and notify them of your symptoms, exposure risks, or travel history.
 If you must use public transport or rideshare, wear a mask, ride with windows down if possible and avoid any close contact with others.

 I want to get tested, how long does it take to get my test results?

-- We currently have rapid testing available with results in 15-20 minutes.
+We currently have rapid testing available with results in 15-20 minutes.
 This test has a risk of false negative results so we also offer a PCR confirmation test.
-The rapid test may be used in some situations for early clearance from isolation or for work or school requirements.
+If you are testing for work, school or travel, please check which test is required.

-- Results from PCR confirmation testing are usually returned within 1 to 2 days or possibly longer depending on the availability of testing chemicals and the numbers of tests being run at the time.
+Results from PCR confirmation testing are usually returned within 1 to 2 days or possibly longer depending on if we are in a surge with high numbers of tests being done.
 If we ordered the test for you, we will receive the results and contact you with the results.
-Your test results will also be reported to the Hawai’i Department of Health, so you may be contacted by someone from the state if your test is positive.
+You may also be able to check your results online through clinical labs of Hawaii at www.cliniclalabs.com.
+Your test results are reported to the Hawai’i Department of Health, so you may be contacted by someone from the state if your test is positive.